apache/zeppelin/docs/install/install.md

 If you want to install Zeppelin with latest binary package, please visit [this page](http://zeppelin.incubator.apache.org/download.html).

 ### Build from Zeppelin Source

 You can also build Zeppelin from the source.
-Please check instructions of `README.md` in [Zeppelin github](https://github.com/apache/incubator-zeppelin/blob/master/README.md).
+Please check instructions in `README.md` in [Zeppelin github](https://github.com/apache/incubator-zeppelin/blob/master/README.md).

 ## Zeppelin Configuration